What Are Schedules of Condition?

-Schedules of Condition can be presented in a range of different forms, including photographic formats.
-This is known as a Photographic SoC.
-A Full SoC includes text, as well as photos and sometimes video.
+These detailed records can be presented in a variety of forms, including photographic formats.
+These are referred to as a Photographic SoC.
+A Full SoC includes text, along with photos and sometimes video.

 What Are Schedules Of Condition Used For?